-Duchenne muscular dystrophy is one of a spectrum of muscle diseases known as dystrophinopathies that can range from mild to severe in presentation.
-Dystrophinopathies occur when the dystrophin protein (found in the body's muscle cells) has an altered structure or function, or is entirely absent from the body's muscle cells.
-Becker muscular dystrophy is also a dystrophinopathy with many similarities to Duchenne.
-And while Becker can be variable, depending on when symptoms first present, typically the symptoms are milder in progression compared to Duchenne.
+Duchenne and Becker muscular dystrophy are on a spectrum of muscle diseases known as dystrophinopathies.
+Dystrophinopathies occur when the dystrophin protein (found in the body's muscle cells) has an altered structure or function or is entirely absent from the body's muscle cells.
+Becker muscular dystrophy is a dystrophinopathy with many similarities to Duchenne.
+And while Becker can be variable, depending on when symptoms first present, typically the symptoms progress more slowly compared to Duchenne.
 PPMD's work extends to both Duchenne and Becker, but for simplicity we primarily refer to Duchenne.
 You can think of Duchenne and Becker as different ends of the spectrum of dystrophinopathies.

-Duchenne is a genetic disorder caused by a change in the DNA (or gene) that codes for dystrophin (this is explained more in-depth later).
+Duchenne is a genetic condition caused by a change in the DNA (or gene) that codes for dystrophin (this is explained more in-depth later).
 Since the dystrophin gene is found on the X-chromosome, it primarily affects males.
 Females are typically known as carriers because they have one copy of the changed gene and one copy of the functioning gene.
 Carrier females most often do not have outward symptoms of dystrophinopathy.
 However, some carrier females can present with varying ranges of physical symptoms and are considered to have a dystrophinopathy as well, but are usually termed manifesting carriers.
-Affected adult women and young girls are discussed further in Section 3 of this guide.
+More information on manifesting carriers is provided in section 3 of this guide.

-Although no cure is available at this time, there are medical treatments that can help slow the progression of Duchenne.
-In addition, there are over 40 companies currently working towards new and novel therapies targeting this disease.
+Hope remains strong.
+While there is currently no cure, there are medical treatments that can help slow the progression of Duchenne.
+In addition, there are over 40 companies currently working towards new and novel therapies targeting this condition.
 People living with Duchenne can lead autonomous, happy, and fulfilling lives.